 - Chairlift on Mt Ruapehu: oh so high!
 Not for those who are afraid of heights (like me).
 I managed, but I was scared to death all the time.
 Each trip takes around 15 minutes, and in order to get to the highest point of the chairlift, you need to take 2 different chairlifts (one charge only for all the 4 needed – 2 to go up, 2 to go down).
 To get to the peak of Mt Ruapehu, you need to walk around 2 hours more after the second lift.
 We didn’t.
 It gets cold up there, so bring a jacket, even during summer.
-It cost us NZ$ 69 for the whole family in April 2016.
+It cost us NZ$ 29 per adult and NZ$ 15 per child.

-- Four Square: By the gas station, the only market in the Village.
+- Four Square: By the gas station, the only convenience store in the Village.
 Pricey, but has more stuff than I’d imagined.

 - Playground: it’s an awesome playground at the corner of Millar St. and Buddo St. Great place for kids to play when you don’t want to go far.

 - Mountain bike: EVERYWHERE there’s a place that rents our bikes.
 EVERYWHERE.
 There are many bike trails around.